se-edu/learningresources/contents/uix/accessibility.md

 Reviewers: [Rahul Rajesh](https://github.com/rrtheonlyone), [Jacob Li Pengcheng](https://github.com/jacoblipech), [Tan Heng Yeow](https://github.com/tanhengyeow)

-## What is web accessibility?
+## What is accessibility?

 > Accessibility is the practice of making your websites usable by as many people as possible — we traditionally think of this as being about people with disabilities, but really it also benefits other groups such as those using mobile devices, or those with slow network connections. <sub>--[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility)</sub>

+Note that although the scope of this article is the accessibility of websites, many of the points also apply to accessibility and UI/UX of other softwares too.

 ## Why is accessibility important?

-##### For the user
-Accessibility is important for people with disabilities to access the Web.
+Accessibility is important for users with disabilities to access the Web.
 There are many kinds of disabilities, including:
    * Visual %%e.g., partial blindness, full blindness, color blindness, cataract, glaucoma, etc.%%
    * Auditory %%e.g., hard of hearing, deafness, etc.%%
    * Cognitive %%e.g., ADHD, autism spectrum, etc.%%